Reports to: CAR Country Director

 WCS has recently launched the Chad program, the most recent of the Sudano-Sahel Region’s country programs, mainly focused on developing a landscape approach in the Chari Central Basin.
 WCS Chad works directly with the WCS CAR and WCS Cameroon programs to integrate the Chari Basin’s transboundary landscapes into a long-term multi-faceted program that includes park management, law enforcement, community engagement, and land-use planning and management.

-This is a full-time position based in the Bamingui-Bangoran National Park with frequent travel and activities throughout the north-eastern CAR’s landscape and the Chari Central Basin.
+This is a full-time position based in the CAR sector of the Chari Basin landscape with frequent travels and work throughout the northern CAR and southeastern Chad sectors of the landscapes.

 Duties and responsibilities:

-• Support integrated and concerted territorial management in north-eastern CAR’s landscape and cross-border areas, including the Chari Central Basin.
+• Support for integrated and concerted territorial management in north-eastern CAR’s landscape and its cross-border areas, including the Chari Central Basin.

 • Support and supervise the development of management plans for the north-eastern CAR’s protected areas.

-• Analyze and identify opportunities for developing community-engagement schemes such as Payments for Ecosystem Services (including REDD+) in the north-eastern CAR’s landscape and cross-border areas.
+• Analyse and identify opportunities for developing community-engagement schemes such as Payments for Ecosystem Services (including REDD+) in the north-eastern CAR’s landscape and cross-border areas.

-• Support the development of an environmental and socio-economic model for the north-eastern CAR’s landscape, including the Chari Central Basin.
+• Develop an environmental and socio-economic GIS model for the north-eastern CAR’s landscape, including the Chari Central Basin.

-• Work with international, national, and local staff and organizations to raise awareness for wildlife conservation, sustainable natural resource management, conflict resolution, and strengthen WCS’s landscape approach.
+• Work with international, national, and local staff and organizations to raise awareness for wildlife conservation, sustainable natural resource management, and conflict resolution, and to strengthen WCS’s landscape approach.

-• As a senior member of the WCS CAR & Chad Program Team, participate in strategy meetings and required tasks to help ensure the program’s operations.
+• As a senior member of the WCS Chad and CAR Program Teams, participate in strategy meetings and required tasks to help ensure the program operations.

-• Master’s degree or higher in natural resources management, environmental or conservation management, development studies, or in relevant fields
+• Master’s degree or equivalent in natural resources management, environmental or conservation management, development studies, or in relevant fields.

 • Demonstrated ability and experience influencing policy, with ability to strategize, problem solve, and challenge diplomatically.